Pulmonary Stenosis in Children

 - Swelling of the legs, ankles, feet, face, or belly (abdomen)

-- Pulmonary stenosis makes it hard for the pulmonary valve to open and allow blood to flow from the right ventricle to the lungs.
+- Pulmonary stenosis makes it hard for the blood to flow from the right ventricle to the lungs.

 - Pulmonary stenosis can occur by itself or with other congenital heart defects.